rfrmdhn/test-dexa-hris-backend/README.md

 # HRIS Backend

 The backend system for the HRIS (Human Resource Information System) application.
-This project is structured as a **NestJS Monorepo**, consisting of an API Gateway and multiple microservices.
+This project is structured as a **NestJS Monorepo**, consisting of multiple microservices.

 ## Architecture